shaggy8871/yami/README.md

 The configuration file supports one or more environments.
 An environment requires a minimum of two keys:

+- `yaml.adapter` - the type of adapter to use.
+See [YAML Adapters](#yaml-adapters) below for further options.
-- `yamlFile` - the path to the YAML file, relative to root of your Yami install.
+- `yaml.file` - the path to the YAML file, relative to root of your Yami install.
-- `path` - the path to the `migrations` directory, relative to root of your Yami install.
+- `migrations.path` - the path to the `migrations` directory, relative to root of your Yami install.

 Further configuration options are outlined below.